Customized Hair Growth Kit - 60% OFF get started

 Peptides and amino acids

 The sources of collagen vary.
 The primary source of gelatin is bovine, while collagen powder can be sourced from bovine or fish.
 Both collagen powders provide the building blocks of collagen - the protein responsible for the strength of our hair, skin, and nails.
 The collagen found in our body is a very long chain of smaller molecules called amino acids.
 A chain of amino acids is called a peptide.
 The amino acids in collagen powder and gelatin are the same (mainly glycine, proline, and hydroxyproline).
 That said, the size of the peptides is different.
 The production of collagen powders involves a process called hydrolyzation.
-In this process, the giant collagen molecules are cut into tiny pieces of 2 or 3 amino acids called peptides using special enzymes and high-pressure steam.
-The production of cooking gelatin involves heating collagen sources (bovine hide or bone broth).
+The giant collagen molecules are cut into tiny pieces of 2 or 3 amino acids called peptides using special enzymes and high-pressure steam.
+Cooking gelatin involves heating collagen sources (bovine hide or bone broth).
 The heating process cuts the collagen into pieces that are usually larger than those found in hydrolyzed collagen.
 Because collagen supplements undergo more hydrolysis, their peptides (amino acid chains) are lighter and shorter than gelatin.
-These shorter peptides are absorbed better than the longer peptides found in gelatin and are more efficient.
+These shorter peptides are more efficient and absorbed better than the longer peptides found in gelatin.

 Collagen vs. gelatin - which is better?